MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-form-capture.md

 #### 2. Define the mapping of form fields

-Fields in the form need to be mapped to the respective fields (entity attributes0) in Customer Insights - Journeys.
-That can be achieved using the function `d365mktformcapture.serializeForm(form, mappings)`.
+Fields in the form need to be mapped to the respective fields (entity attributes) in Customer Insights - Journeys.
+The mapping is defined in the function `d365mktformcapture.serializeForm(form, mappings)`.

 **Example:**